-We want a central city that has a high level of employment for its residents and those who travel into it.
+We seek to have a central city that has a high level of employment for its residents and those who travel into it.
 The city will be a centre of ideas and commerce.

 Potential measures include comparisons of employment rates with other New Zealand CBDs and tracking raw employment numbers.
 Counting job vacancies is a potential measure of labour demand.